 Quite trendy in the Galapagos are people living aboard sailing vessels (liveaboards) as they explore the islands.
 Most tourists come to visit in June through August and then again around mid-Dec until mid- January.
 So although the islands are constantly busy, they’re rarely over-crowded, making it a perfect holiday destination.

 The islands aren’t dormant relics of the past.
 They are continually evolving; younger ones forming while the older ones are slowly slipping back into the ocean.

 As the Islands converge on tectonic plates below, so to do the 4 currents that crisscross them in the salty waters above.
 The confluence of the Equatorial, Cromwell, Panama and Humboldt currents all add to the diversity and evolution of this fascinating UNESCO heritage site.

-Unsurprisingly, the local fauna have adjusted to man just as they’ve adjusted to the Islands themselves.
+Unsurprisingly, the local fauna has adjusted to man just as they’ve adjusted to the Islands themselves.
 But we’re cautioned not to touch them, thus protecting both habitat and species that will continue to live there long after we have gotten home.

-If you go to the Island of Floreana, be sure to stop by a barrel shaped post box left there by whaling ships in the 18th century.
+If you go to the Island of Floreana, be sure to stop by a barrel-shaped post box left there by whaling ships in the 18th century.
 I doubt that they would use it today though.
 Tourists just love a piece of history they are able to relate to in modern times.

 Don’t think of the Galapagos cruise as simply a holiday destination.
-Much more than that, it’s a monumental site bearing homage not only to a scientist and his contributions, but above all else to its unique flora and fauna which excite and beguile even the most unassuming naturalist in all of us, children and adults alike.
+Much more than that, it’s a monumental site bearing homage not only to a scientist and his contributions but above all else to its unique flora and fauna which excite and beguile even the most unassuming naturalist in all of us, children and adults alike.